Commitment to faith

 The sixteen or so miles from Barrhill to Glenluce present perhaps the single most challenging section of the Whithorn Way, both in terms of the length of the walk and the isolation: there simply isn’t anything but moorland and countryside and few cars use this country road.

 Leaving Barrhill by this road the route heads uphill towards the railway station, the last point accessible by rail on the Whithorn Way.
 A useful and short detour (which informs the rest of this section) is to the Covenanter Memorial.

 This fairly plain monument stands about fifty yards to the left of the road near the Cross Water.
 Recent tree felling in the immediate vicinity of the memorial has left the area looking rather scalped, like a schoolboy after a visit to the barber at the end of the summer holidays.

-It’s simplicity and rough-looking location perhaps serve better to underline its purpose.
+Its simplicity and rough-looking location perhaps serve better to underline its purpose.
 Originally built in 1787, and rebuilt in its present form in 1825, the memorial encloses the graves of John Murchie and Daniel MacIlwrick.
-In 1685 they were Covenanters, those Scots who refused to accept the reimposition of bishops by King James VI/I on the Presbyterian Church of Scotland.
+In 1685 they were Covenanters, those Scots who refused to accept the reimposition of bishops by the Crown on the Presbyterian Church of Scotland.